elan33/manifest/README.md

 [<center><img src="http://i67.tinypic.com/10zzl2h.png" height="100%" width="100%;"/></center>](https://github.com/aquarios)

 ## Setting up your build environment ##
+**Please read entire guide carefully and attempt these steps on your own before asking for help.
 To setup your build environment and sync AquariOS, please follow the guide below.

 1) If doing a fresh install, skip to step 2.
 Otherwise, do the following: